teespring-labs/active_record_replica/README.md

         pool:     20
     <% end %>

+## Tests

+* active_record_slave is running in a large production system and was tested directly as part of that solution
+* I welcome anyone that can submit tests to verify this gem in a standalone outside environment

 ## Possible Future Enhancements

-* Support multiple slaves (ask for it by submitting a ticket)
+* Support for multiple slaves (ask for it by submitting a ticket)

 Meta
 ----